 In terms of dental emergencies, we've seen it all!
 Here are the most common dental emergencies and how you can handle them.

 The first step is to call.
 To ease your pain, you can take an over-the-counter pain remedy to help make you more comfortable and you can also try holding an ice pack in the area of your face where you’re experiencing pain.

 Chipped or broken tooth

-Depending on the severity, broken or chipped teeth can be saved.
+Depending on the severity, we may be able to save a broken or chipped tooth.

 If it's a small break, our dentists will likely use a white filling to fix your tooth.
 If the break is more serious, we’ll discuss your options prior to any treatment.
 You may require a root canal or crown to repair your damaged tooth but that would be determined once the dentist has diagnosed your area of concern.

 Knocked out tooth

 If you lose a permanent or adult tooth, keep calm and call us as soon as possible.
 If you’re out of town, call any dental office nearby.
 Time is critical.

 If you can find the tooth, pick it up by the crown (the tooth part) and avoid touching the root.
 If dirty, wash quickly under cold water and try to replant the tooth and bite down to hold it in position.